 Finally, from the pragmatic and managerial standpoint, it can be said that the conducted research also has a certain practical value.
-Its findings prove that properly constructed activities composing SEWE&JS, accurately linked to other HRM subfunctions and suitably adjusted to the organizational context, particularly in the time of crisis (cf. Agarwal et al., 2022), of HRM outcomes in SEWE&IS can contribute to stimulating employee engagement (cf. Bailey, 2016), which supports the organization in difficult times of crisis.
+Its findings prove that properly constructed activities composing SEWE&JS, accurately linked to other HRM subfunctions and suitably adjusted to the organizational context, particularly in the time of crisis (cf. Agarwal et al., 2022), can contribute to stimulating employee engagement (cf. Bailey, 2016), which supports the organization in difficult times of crisis.
 This was particularly visible in the area of innovation in the presented research.